Fraser Range Project (Nickel-Copper, Gold)

 The Fraser Range Project consists of a substantial tenement holding in the Albany-Fraser Belt of Western Australia, which hosts Australia’s two most significant discoveries of the last decade, the Tropicana Gold Deposit and the Nova-Bollinger Nickel-Copper-Cobalt Deposit.

-On 10 March 2017, the Company secured the involvement of Independence Group NL (ASX: IGO) the owner of the Nova Bollinger Mine, in the ongoing exploration and evaluation of its highly prospective tenement package in the Fraser Range.
+On 10 March 2017, the Company secured the involvement of IGO Limited (ASX: IGO) the owner of the Nova Bollinger Mine, in the ongoing exploration and evaluation of its highly prospective tenement package in the Fraser Range.

-A Joint Venture Agreement (JVA) is now in place under which Orion is free carried to the completion of a pre-feasibility study by the Independence Group over the Fraser Range ground.
+A Joint Venture Agreement (JVA) is now in place under which Orion is free carried to the completion of a pre-feasibility study by IGO over the Fraser Range ground.

-The Independence Group is progressing exploration activities including ground-based geophysics over prospective areas delineated by initial air-core drilling completed in 2017.
-RC drilling of key target areas commenced in June 2019.
+IGO Limited is progressing exploration activities including ground-based geophysics over prospective areas delineated by initial air-core drilling completed in 2017.

 Walhalla Project (Gold, Polymetals)